s1lvaj/degoogle/README.md

 For other news/content, the same can be made.

 With time, you'll see u dont care about some of the channels.
-This is not to pass the idea of "phone bad", but "being overwhelmed and with no autonomy is bad".
-Content is great, but you need to be able to clearly choose what you want to see.
-And after a quarter of a life consuming a lot of content, maybe clearly controling it is the best.
-Again, technology is supposed to help you out, not consider your life and attention as a market niche to be explored.

 ```javascript Sending Email
 def send_email(